asimonov/CarND-Vehicle-Detection/README.md

 Here's the [result](./project_video_annotated_vehicles.mp4).
 This is the 'diagnostic view' version that also shows intermediate pipeline stages.

-I have then combined both Lane Detection and Vehicle Detection pipelines to produce [fully annotated version](./project_video_annotated_lanes_and_vehicles.mp4)
+I have then combined both Lane Detection and Vehicle Detection pipelines to produce [fully annotated version](./project_video_annotated_lanes_and_vehicles.mp4).
+It does not show diagnostic view for various pipeline stages.

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
-It does not show diagnostic view for various pipeline stages.

 **Alexey Simonov**: